 la múscul braquial is located in the front part of the top arm, nearest the elbow.
 In conjunction with the bíceps braquial and the brachioradialis, it’s far one of the number one flexors of the elbow.
-The name Brachialis originated from the Greek words Brachion and Brachialis, which means touching on the (upper) braç.
+The name Brachialis originated from the Greek words Brachion and Brachialis, which means touching on the (superior) braç.
 It is vital no longer to confuse these words with the Greek Brachy. malgrat això, the Biceps Brachii is a long muscle but the Brachialis muscle is still the longest muscle.
 It is a tremendously large and extensive muscle.
 These muscle tissues make up the anterior (front) compartment of the top arm at the side of the coracobraquial.

 Unlike the Biceps Brachii, which attaches to the radius, the Brachialis attaches to the ulna, making it suitable for flexion of the elbow most effective, because it may handiest pull at the ulna and the ulna does not rotate.